 - Fold down top raw edge ¼”, across both the front segment and the back segment.

 - Again, you can simply fold down and press, lightly pinning to secure.
 Or, you can edgestitch the fold in place.
-We opted to edgestitch.
+We chose to edgestitch.

 - With the bag still wrong side out, fold down the top segment (both the front and back) an additional ½”, measuring from the folded edge, and pin in place.
 This creates the front and back drawstring casings.